PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Methodology

-(\cref{fig:teaser_sharded} and \cref{fig:topology_hier_grid}): In this configuration, we consider two types of variables, photometric and sharded.
+\textbf{\textit{Sharded} Topology:} In this configuration, we consider two types of variables, photometric and sharded (level 1 and beyond level 1, respectively, in \cref{fig:topology}).
 Photometric variables have access to raw pixel readings from the images and thus have associated photometric factors.
 Sharded variables are auxiliary variables that act as a bridge between other photometric and/or sharded variables but do not have associated photometric factors.
 Instead, non-overlapping groups of $2\times2$ photometric variables are all connected to a single sharded variable in the next level via regularization factors.
 In this new level of only sharded variables, non-overlapping groups of $2\times2$ are connected to the next level via regularization factors.
 This process is repeated until a single sharded ``apex'' variable remains, at the top of the pyramid structure.
 Both photometric and sharded variables make use of prior factors.
-The motivation behind this topology is that it creates shorter paths to propagate information between distant pixels, enabling faster convergence.
-Moreover, the resulting topology is a tree in which the \ac{GBP} estimation process is better behaved without loopy behaviour \cite{murphyLoopyBeliefPropagation2013}, in contrast to the \textit{flat} topology.
-Lastly, using this configuration raw image information never leaves the photometric variables as sharded variables only consider rotation estimates, which is not only ideal for privacy-preserving applications but also makes it interesting for the fusion of estimates from independent sensors, which we leave for future research.
+The motivation behind this topology is twofold: it propagates information more effectively between distant pixels and results in a tree-like graph without loops.
+This enhances the convergence rate and accurately characterizes the system's uncertainty when using \ac{GBP} \cite{murphyLoopyBeliefPropagation2013}, in contrast to the \textit{flat} topology, as thoroughly analyzed in \cref{sec:evaluation}.
+Additionally, raw image information never leaves the photometric variables in this configuration as sharded variables only leverages pure rotation estimates, which is not only ideal for privacy-preserving applications but also makes it interesting for the fusion of estimates from independent sensors by simply coupling their sharded variables with additional regularization factors, which we leave for future research.

-\section{Implementation details}
+\section{Implementation Details}